Lehomar2vinci/Little-stuffs/README.md

 - Un Jeu du serpent de 2 à 4 joueurs !
 - Poisson : A little desktop app using dog API showing a random picture from https://dog.ceo/dog-api/ .
 - Dancing Cubes : a funny Python script for Blender generating a cube object with unicorn color and changing animation.
-- Cube_p5js : A web micro project that allow user playing with color faces of a cube and change speed rotation and color changing.
+- Cube_p5js : A web micro project that allow user playing with color faces of a cube and change speed rotation and color changing using the nice p5.js JavaScript library.